Language Models

 iteration – The iteration number.

-encoded_image – The encoded image to use.
+files_list – The list of files to use.

 - classmethod get_usage_dict(raw_response: dict[str, Any]) dict[str, Any] [source]